 Eaton Street Park is one of two public spaces within the Town of Prescot.

-Eaton Street Park is leased to Prescot Town Council by Knowsley Metropolitan Borough.
-The park is predominately maintained by the Town Council’s Grounds Maintenance Provider VIVARK, with the exception of the 8-13 years natural play space.
+Eaton Street Park is leased to Prescot Town Council by Knowsley Metropolitan Borough a copy of the lease containing the agreed responsibilities can be seen here.
+The park is predominately maintained by the Town Council’s Grounds Maintenance Provider Glendale, with the exception of the 8-13 years natural play space.
 The park benefits from:

 - Toddler play space

 The Bowling Green facility at Eaton Street Park is available to hire and can be pre-booked by individuals.
 To check availability click here for our bookings calendar.